 - By boat/canoe: Reach Cu Chi Tunnels by boat in 75 minutes, starting from 7.30 AM, at Tan Cang pier on the Saigon River.

-Explore The Cu Chi Tunnel Complex (Ben Dinh/Ben Duoc)
+Explore Inside The Cu Chi Tunnel Complex (Ben Dinh/Ben Duoc)

-In this spot, travelers admire the beauty of the man made underground city of the Vietnamese Military during wartime.
-It covers most of the necessary facilities to serve the soldiers, such as kitchens, armories, small hospitals, command centers, and so forth.
+In this spot, travelers admire the beauty of the man-made underground city of the Vietnamese Military during wartime.
+It covers most of the necessary facilities to serve soldiers, such as kitchens, armories, small hospitals, command centers, and so forth.

 Visit Ben Duoc Memorial Temple